saif-gorges/GTA-Restaurant-Location-App/readme.md

   ### Transform
   Data cleaned and transformed by using Python Jupyter Notebook.
   ### Load
-  - This project used Python Jupyter Notebook to load transformed data in to PostgreSQL database.
+  - This project used Python Jupyter Notebook to load transformed data in to PostgreSQL database.[Load.ipynb](./Toronto-Analysis-Heroku/Unpack%20me/ETL/Load.ipynb)
   - Python Flask–powered RESTful API were used to deploy the data into the web, and API end point links created.
 API links store our cleaned and transformed data in json format and are publicly accessible for visitors of our website.

   ## <a name="data-visualization"></a>Data Visualization